Food Security Resources

 In partnership with Second Harvest of Silicon Valley, Stanford R&DE hosts monthly pop-up food pantries for undergraduate and graduate students and their affiliates who need additional food support.
 Each student household is eligible to receive produce, dairy, meat or poultry and non-perishable items at no cost.
 Visit their website to learn more or to register for the food pantry newsletter to remind you to register for the monthly service

-- Budget friendly eats on Campus as indicated by the $ value on Google
+*As indicated by the $ value on Google.

 - Tacos at Ray’s Grill: 750 Escondido Road

 - The Treehouse: 459 Lagunita Drive

 - Subway at Tressider Union: 459 Lagunita Drive

 - Panda express at Tressider Union: 459 Lagunita Drive

 CalFresh is California's Federal Supplemental Nutrition Assistance Program (SNAP) program.
 CalFresh is designed to help you purchase food and eat healthier.
 As indicated on their website, "CalFresh is a California financial aid program that helps students buy food and eat healthier.
 It won't affect your financial aid and you don't need your parent's tax return information to apply"